virtual-imaging-platform/VIP-portal/README.md

 11. Start Grida and SMA

-    Grida must be started with the vip user with the command `java -jar grida-server-2.0.1.jar` in the `/vip/grida` folder.
+    Grida must be started with the apache user with the command `java -jar grida-server-2.0.1.jar` in the `/vip/grida` folder.
     SMA must be started with the vip user with the command `java -jar /vip/sma/sma-server-0.1.jar` in the `/vip/sma` folder.
     It is advised to configure grida and sma as a system services and make them start automatically on machine boot.

 10. Start tomcat with `/vip/apache-tomcat-9.0.44/bin/startup.sh`
     It is advised to configure tomcat as a system service to make it start automatically on system startup.
     It is also advised to make tomcat restart once a day through a cron entry.
+    Also, tomcat should be configured to respond to HTTPS requests and no HTTP requests.
+    This could be done in tomcat or by setting up a reverse proxy.

 ## `moteur-machine` installation